Nedra1998/vim-material/README.md

-# Vim-FlatUI
+# Vim-Material

-This is a color scheme based on the [FlatUI](https://flatuicolors.com/) color scheme.
+This is a color scheme based on the [Material](https://flatuicolors.com/) color scheme.
 The color scheme should work out of the box, for `vim`, `gvim`, or `nvim`.
 Simply install the color scheme and set it in your `.vimrc` or `init.vim`.